bleunguts/bleunguts/portfolio2013.md

 _ **Methodology** _ **:** Open Source, Code Approvals

-_ **Description** _ **:** As a Core QA strategist we were expected to employ our leadership and initiative in identifying areas within the platform that require a QA focus and act promptly to take said issues to resolution in the expeditious, complex, mission critical environment of the core SecDb programming platform.
-SecDb distributes financial calculations units world-wide via its in-house compute grid and spans over equities, commodities, fixed income, IRP, emerging markets worldwide (NY, LDN, TKO, HK, BGL).
+_ **Description** _ **:** As a Core QA strategist, my role required leadership and initiative to identify and resolve issues within the platform in the fast-paced, complex, mission-critical environment of the core SecDb programming platform.
+SecDb distributes financial calculation units worldwide via its in-house compute grid, covering equities, commodities, fixed income, IRP, and emerging markets across New York, London, Tokyo, Hong Kong, and Bangalore.

-I worked on a regular basis with the world-class team of core devs, core quants, core installs and desk strategists focusing on the unforgivingly tight bi-weekly SecDB releases.
+*Collaborative Problem-Solving:* Worked closely with core developers, quants, installers, and desk strategists to manage the bi-weekly SecDb releases.

-This involved but not limited to capturing production issues from desks or working laterally through code inspection and investigating owners and impacted parties by rapidly programming Slang scripts to traverse the strategic, colossal, open-source eco-system deployed on every computer globally within the investment bank.
+*Production Issue Resolution:* Captured and resolved production issues reported by desks or identified through code inspection.
+This involved programming Slang scripts to navigate the extensive, open-source ecosystem deployed globally within the investment bank.

-Code inspection to identify design flaws and following-up with analysis of such impact, risk and potential future issues to improve the code base, and was frequently involved in code inspection to identify scalability and performance issues during times of volatile trading volumes.
+*Code Inspection and Analysis:* Regularly inspected code to identify design flaws, assess their impact, and determine potential risks.
+Focused on scalability and performance issues, particularly during volatile trading periods.

-Implementing improvements & fine-tuning the distributed regression rig results to ensure the timely delivery of code regressions, analysing cyclomatic complexity of code to unveil potential issues in code, crafting tests for low level API code entry points such as popular programming paradigms that Slang exhibits.
+*Communication and Collaboration:* Effectively managed contradictory assumptions between developers, using judgment and team collaboration skills to ensure successful global releases, directly impacting Goldman Sachs' bottom line.

-Especially when sifting through contradictory implied assumptions from developer to developer, judgment & team collaboration skills were imperative as global releases have a direct impact on the bottom line of Goldman Sachs.
+My work involved identifying areas requiring QA focus and promptly resolving issues to maintain the platform's integrity and performance.
+This proactive approach ensured the reliability and efficiency of SecDb releases, which are crucial to the firm's operations.

 _ **Achievements** _ **:**